-For purposes of accreditation and program improvement, student level assessment data and samples of student work will be collected.
+For purposes of accreditation and program improvement, student level assessment data are collected in an online format either through moodle or within our assessment eportfolio system, Taskstream.
 Your program director can review with you the current assessments and rubrics that need to be collected.
-Please make it a priority to consult with your program director about the preferred format of data and samples as required by the accrediting bodies.
+Please make it a priority to consult with your program director about the preferred format of data as required by the program.

 Assessment of Student Learning

 The Graduate School of Education and Counseling is committed to providing quality education and to assuring students gain the knowledge and skills necessary to be successful in their professions after they graduate.
 Assessments of student learning provide the information we need to make improvements in program structure, course content, and pedagogy.
 The assessment process requires the on-going collection of information from students at the classroom, department, and institution levels.
-For example, students may be asked to submit examples of their course work, participate in focus groups, and complete questionnaires assessing the quality of academic services.
 In addition, graduates may also be asked to participate in focus groups and/or complete surveys assessing the quality of academic services/program satisfaction while enrolled.
 These activities, and the information they provide, help us determine the extent to which students and graduates demonstrate competency in their professional fields.

 The assessment process for all programs contains the following common elements: